 The trailhead is hard to find.
 Exit I-70 at East Vail, Exit 180.
 Drive east of Bighorn Drive 0.75 miles.
 Turn left on Columbine Drive.
 Drive under I-70 through a one-lane tunnel.
 The parking lot has spaces for six cars, and a dozen more cars can park on the street (park on street at own risk...parking tickets may be issued by city of Vail).

 From the trailhead, the trail climbs up through aspen forest.
 At 0.7 miles and 1.3 miles side trails go down to the creek, possible to campsites?
 At 1.4 miles a campsite is next to the trail and the creek.

-At 3.8 miles the trail emerges from the forest and ends.
-The rest of the valley is open country above timberline.
+But you can continue on: the rest of the valley is open country above timberline.
 An intermittent mountain goat trail can be followed.

 Look for a cairn at 4.0 miles.
 If you're looking to camp, the best campsite is at 4.1 miles, above some large ponds.